Bonyad: Islamic Republic

-After the 1979 Iranian revolution, the Bonyads were nationalized and renamed with the declared intention of redistributing income to the poor and families of martyrs, i.e. those killed in the service of the country.
-The assets of many Iranians whose ideas or social positions ran contrary to the new Islamic government were also confiscated and given to the Bonyads without any compensation.
+After the 1979 Iranian revolution, the bonyads were nationalized and renamed with the declared intention of redistributing income to the poor and families of martyrs, i.e. those killed in the service of the country.
+The assets of many Iranians whose ideas or social positions ran contrary to the new Islamic government were also confiscated and given to the bonyads without any compensation.

-Today, there are over 100 Bonyads, and they are criticized for many of the same reasons as their predecessors.
+Today, over 100 bonyads exist, and they are criticized for many of the same reasons as their predecessors.
 They form tax-exempt, government subsidized, consortiums receiving religious donations and answerable directly (and only) to the Supreme Leader of Iran.
-The Bonyads are involved in everything from vast soybean and cotton fields to hotels to soft drinks to auto-manufacturing to shipping lines.
+The bonyads are involved in everything from vast soybean and cotton fields to hotels to soft drinks to auto-manufacturing to shipping lines.
 The most prominent, the Bonyad-e Mostazafen va Janbazan, (Foundation for the Oppressed and Disabled), for example, "controls 20% of the country's production of textiles, 40% of soft drinks, two-thirds of all glass products and a dominant share also in tiles, chemicals, tires, foodstuffs."

 Some economists argue that its chair, and not the Minister of Finance or president of the Central bank, is considered the most powerful economic post in Iran.
-In addition to the very large national Bonyads, "almost every Iranian town has its own bonyad," affiliated with local mullahs.
+In addition to the very large national bonyads, "almost every Iranian town has its own bonyad," affiliated with local clerics.

 Estimates of how many people the bonyads employ ranges from in excess of 400,000 to "as many as 5 million."

 Bonyads also play a crucial role in the spread of Iranian influence through extensive transnational and international activities, including philanthropy and commerce as soft power as well as providing hard power support.

 Criticism

-Bonyads are criticized as enormously wasteful: overstaffed, corrupt, and generally unprofitable.
+Bonyads are criticized as an enormously wasteful use of Iran's resources: overstaffed, corrupt, and generally unprofitable.
 In 1999 Mohammad Forouzandeh, a former defense minister, reported that 80% of Iran's Bonyad companies were losing money.